PHSAServiceOperationsCenter/PHSA-SOC/docs/source/index.rst

 PHSA SOC Automation Documentation
 =================================

-The SOC Automation project is repsponsible for creating, implementing, and maintaining custom network and system monitoring software for the SOC team.
+The SOC Automation project is responsible for creating, implementing, and maintaining custom network and system monitoring software for the SOC team.